 The Book of Ruth is one of my favorite accounts in the Bible.
 It is a remarkable story of faith, redemption, favor and grace.
-It occurs during the time of the judges, when “there was no king in Israel” and “everyone did what was right in his own eyes”.
-And it is an awesome reminder that there will always be some that are faithful to the heart, will and word of God.
+During the time of the judges, when “there was no king in Israel” and “everyone did what was right in his own eyes”, it is an awesome reminder that there will always be some that are faithful to the heart, will and word of God.
 Many marriages (including my own) have used the Ruth 1:16, where Ruth pledges her loyalty to Naomi, in their wedding.
-(Oh, if only more would cling to and teach their children the verse that follows immediately behind!)
+(Oh if only more would cling to and teach their children the verse that follows immediately behind!)

 But within the account of Ruth is another story that is often left unaddressed.
 It is Orpah’s story, and it is easy to understand why.